A Pivotal Credential to Add to Your Resume

 Course Descriptions

 Students learn to gather, organize, and present data for understanding and impact.
-They then use this data to answer questions and test hypotheses; to make predictions; and for sensitivity analysis and decision-making.
+They then use this data to answer questions and test hypotheses; make predictions; and for sensitivity analysis and decision-making.

 GRAD 6320 - Personal Career Branding: Identity, Management, & Promotion

-Introduces the concepts and application of intrapreneurship (organizational internal entrepreneurship) in order to utilize the student’s disciplinary expertise in an organization.
+Introduces the concepts and application of intrapreneurship (organizational internal entrepreneurship) to utilize the student’s disciplinary expertise in an organization.
 The basics of the practice of entrepreneurship in and by organizations in three ways are covered.
 First, why internal entrepreneurship?
 Second, what are the challenges for innovation within an organization?
 Third, how do you become entrepreneurial?

 An introduction to the theoretical and practical exploration of key issues and developments in the field of technical/professional writing.
 Students will write and publish print and online documents by rhetorically integrating text and graphics.

-The principles of good communication in the workplace, focusing on the special needs of writing in technical fields such as health, the sciences, and business.
+The principles of good communication in the workplace, focus on the special needs of writing in technical fields such as health, the sciences, and business.
 Emphasis is placed on communicating effectively in an increasingly diverse world.

-Behavioral knowledge and skills essential to becoming an effective manager/leader including behavior and motivation in an environment of complexity and rapid change and ethical implications of actions and their effects on demographically diverse and increasingly international work force.
+Behavioral knowledge and skills essential to becoming an effective manager/leader including behavior and motivation in an environment of complexity and rapid change and ethical implications of actions and their effects on a demographically diverse and increasingly international workforce.

-Negotiation is the art and science of securing agreement between two or more independent parties.
+Negotiation is the art and science of securing an agreement between two or more independent parties.
 Conflict management involves resolving situations where the interests of two or more parties differ.
-Involves developing a repertoire of skills and techniques for negotiation and conflict management to develop a systematic and positive approach for negotiating with multiple stakeholders.
+Involves developing a repertoire of skills and techniques for negotiation and conflict management to develop a systematic and positive approach to negotiating with multiple stakeholders.
 Case studies, readings, and simulations are used.

 The theoretical and practical components of innovation.
 Introduction to design thinking and the innovation process from idea generation to early design to declaration of importance to delivery to the end user.
 Implementation of innovations.